VSRomanov/Tutorial_ML-Classification/README.md

 ```r
 data(GermanCredit, package = “caret")
 ```
-Do the ML to identify the class "bad" and "good" (‘Class’ column).
+Do the ML to identify the classes "bad" and "good" (‘Class’ column).
 Use the same settings as before: 70/30 splitting, 10 times repeated cross validation, select for the best Balanced Accuracy.
 What ML algorithm performs best?
 What are the six most important features for the classification?
 Please generate the density plots of these.